 The Company's management, with the participation of its Chief Executive Officer and Chief Financial Officer, have certified that disclosure controls and internal controls over financial reporting have been designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with IFRS.
-There was no change in the Company's internal controls over financial reporting that occurred during the quarter ended October 31, 2020 that has materially affected, or is reasonably likely to materially affect, the Company's internal controls over financial reporting.
-The audit committee of the Company has reviewed this MD&A and the condensed interim consolidated financial statements for the three months ended October 31, 2020, and the Company's board of directors approved these documents before their release.
+There was no change in the Company's internal controls over financial reporting that occurred during the three and nine months ended April 30, 2021 that has materially affected, or is reasonably likely to materially affect, the Company's internal controls over financial reporting.
+The audit committee of the Company has reviewed this MD&A and the condensed interim consolidated financial statements for the three and nine months ended April 30, 2021, and the Company's board of directors approved these documents before their release.